 Why you'll love it

-There are a number of fees associated with the Total VISA® Unsecured Credit Card.
-You can expect an annual fee, a processing fee, as well as a monthly service fee.
+There are a number of fees associated with the Total Visa® Unsecured Credit Card.
+You can expect an annual fee, a program fee, as well as a monthly service fee.
 Make sure to pay your balance off in full and on time each month to avoid the late payment fee.

 Why you'll love it